crueter/passmanpp/README.md

 - Switch to CMake
 - Add some help
 - Organize entry modifier into a table view thing
+- Reduce the use of SQLite and directly edit entry data

 # Relation to PyPassMan
 I would NOT recommend using PyPassMan currently.
-As you've read, 2.0 will be a MASSIVE update, so much so that it'll be superior in every single possible conceivable way imaginable to PyPassMan.
+As you've read, 2.0 will be a MASSIVE update, so much so that it'll be superior in every single conceivable way imaginable to PyPassMan.
 Plus, I stopped development of that a while ago and removed it from the AUR.

 The .pdpp format that passman++ uses is **not** compatible with passman's .pdb format.
 They have different headers, config, password protection implementations, etc. Some day I'll write a pdb-to-pdpp converter.